Advertisment

 Numerous detrimental health consequences, such as an increased risk of heart disease, depression, weight gain, inflammation, and illness, are linked to sleep deprivation.
 Although every person has different sleeping demands, the majority of studies point to 7 to 9 hours of sleep each night as the magic number for good health.
 It's time to prioritise your sleep, just as you would your diet and exercise.

-Mental health Sleep
+Sleep Mental health

 Advertisment